NicolasGorga/medusa-payment-mercadopago/README.md

 2\.
 Enable Mercadopago in a [region in the admin](https://docs.medusajs.com/resources/references/payment/provider#5-test-it-out).
 Alternatively, you can use the [Admin APIs](https://docs.medusajs.com/api/admin#regions_postregionsid).

 3\.
-Place an order using a frontend that collects payment data using [Mercadopago Payment brick](https://www.mercadopago.com.uy/developers/es/docs/checkout-bricks/payment-brick/introduction).
+Place an order using a frontend that collects payment data using [Mercadopago Payment brick](https://www.mercadopago.com.uy/developers/es/docs/checkout-bricks/payment-brick/introduction) like [this](https://github.com/NicolasGorga/medusa-payment-mercadopago-storefront).
 Send a POST to `localhost:9000/store/mercadopago/payment` with a body that adheres to [validator](https://github.com/NicolasGorga/medusa-payment-mercadopago/blob/master/src/api/store/mercadopago/payment/validators.ts)

 ---